gillescochez/laboite/README.md

 ## Using a data URL

-Only JSON supported, considering doing a plugin to support XML too.
+Only JSON supported, considering doing a plugin to support XML too later on.

 ```javascript